bscan/Data-Class/README.md

 ```

 The optional _init method is called immediately after the class is
-built and allows an opporutunity for data validation and object
+built and allows an opportunity for data validation and object
-initialization. _init is passed $args, but this is rarely necessary to
+initialization. _init is passed $args although this is primarily only used for initvars.
-consult unless you need to differentiate between default arguments and
-arguments passed to the constructor.

 ## Getters and Setters